Janshrutt13/dev-ex/README.md

 ## About

 Dev-Ex is a platform built for developers who want to stay consistent.
 Whether you're taking on a 75-day or 100-day coding challenge or just want to log your daily work, Dev-Ex helps you maintain your streak.
-It also features a dedicated section for finding project collaborators.
+It also features a dedicated section for finding project collaborators. <b>Collaboration chat is available to all team members via the project card's chat icon, with a persistent chat history and author-only pending approvals management built into the UI.</b>

 ## ✨ Core Features